contexttesting/zoroaster/README.md

 because

-* The variable `connections` are not not available in the individual test suites;
+* the variable `connections` are not not available in the individual test suites;
-* Both functions will be run for higher-level test suites (such as `earth`) as well, which is not desirable.
+* both functions will be run for higher-level test suites (such as `earth`) as well, which is not desirable.

 ### Context as Alternative Solution